Ground Rules for Creativity Sessions

 Build on Each Others Ideas

 Ideas generated by members of the group can be the stepping stone to a breakthrough idea, produced by another member.
 Creativity sessions are team events.
-Collecting ideas by sending out emails and waiting for the response will get you some responses but hardly some quality ideas that can be turned into innovation.
+Collecting ideas by sending out emails and waiting for the response will get you some responses but hardly some quality ideas that lead to innovation.
 Take time out for the team and you will get results.

 Go for Wild Ideas